priti8790/priti8790/README.md

 - 👋 Hi, I’m @priti8790
 - 👀 I’m interested in Python Programming
 - 🌱 I’m currently learning Python and Database
-- 💞️ I’m looking to collaborate on Programming in Python
+- 💞️ I’m looking to collaborate on Developing

 <!---
 priti8790/priti8790 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.